UltipaDocs

 SHOW TRANSACTIONS

-Lists all active transactions with their metadata.
+Lists all active transactions across all connections.

 GQL